jessamynsmith/ng-admin-firebase/README.md

 Development
 -----------

+1. Install dependencies

     npm install
     bower install

+1. Sign up for a firebase account and create some data

+1. Verify that your data is readable without logging in, using curl on the command line:

+		curl -v -k -X GET -H "Content-Type: application/json" https://ng-admin-starter.firebaseio.com/authors.json?

+1. Edit app.js to point to your firebase data, and modify the entity to match yours.

-    Open index.html in a browser
+1. Open index.html in a browser

 Continuous Integration
 ----------------------